bmegli/hardware-video-decoder/README.md

 Library depends on:
 - FFmpeg `avcodec` and `avutil` (at least 3.4 version)

+Works with:
-Works with system FFmpeg on Ubuntu 18.04 and doesn't on 16.04 (outdated FFmpeg and VAAPI ecosystem).
+- system FFmpeg on Ubuntu 18.04
+- system FFmpeg on Ubuntu 20.04

 ## Building Instructions

-Tested on Ubuntu 18.04.
+Tested on Ubuntu 18.04 and 20.04

 ``` bash
 # update package repositories